Tech-at-DU/Magic-8Ball-Swift4/P5-Connecting-Code/content.md

 <!-- break -->

 > [solution]
 Select the shake button in _Interface Builder_.
-Then hold down the control button and click-drag from the storyboard button into your `ViewController.swift` file.
+Then hold down the control button (`⌃`) and click-drag from the storyboard button into your `ViewController.swift` file.
+Name your new IBOutlet `shakeButton`.
 >
 ![ms-video](https://s3.amazonaws.com/mgwu-misc/Magic+8+Ball/05-connecting-code/button_iboutlet.mp4)